-As most of you know, the past few months in America—a time frame that roughly coincides with the Supreme Court decision to legalize same-sex marriage and Bruce Jenner’s much-publicized transformation from a man to a “woman”—there’s been a new trend coming to a university campus near you.
-Actually, it’s not just confined to university campuses either—it’s becoming trendy in your local public schools too!
+As most of you in the Western world know, there’s been a recent trend coming to a university campus near you.
+Actually, it’s not just confined to university campuses either—it’s becoming trendy in your local public schools and retail stores too!
 Here it is: Men are starting to use women’s restrooms, and women are starting to use men’s restrooms, depending on which gender they have the most affinity with on any given day.
 Furthermore, it’s not even confined to restrooms any more either: Locker rooms are also involved.
 So now our culture’s general lack of common sense has even gone this far: Guys are allowed to change in girls' locker rooms after gym class.
 Sounds like almost every teenage guy’s dream has just come true…

 So what’s the matter with this picture?
 Well, it seems ridiculous to even have to address that question, but I guess in our mixed-up culture that has jettisoned the Bible’s good old-fashioned common sense for…well, for something completely other than that—it’s hard to know what to call it except nonsense—the question has to be addressed.
 Honestly, in my wildest dreams I never thought I would have to give a reasonable answer to something so self-evident—did any of you over 15 years old ever think you’d have to?
 If I were to suggest something so ludicrous to one of my grandpas, they would have laughed in my face!